 Toggle Full Screen Mode with a Keyboard Shortcut in Mac OS X

 Want to get the most out of Mac OS X native Full Screen app mode?
 Assign a keyboard shortcut to toggle Full Screen mode with a simple keystroke.
-This will work to flip in and out of full screen mode of OS X in any app that supports the feature, and it only takes a minute or so to setup.
+This will work to flip in and out of full screen mode of Mac OS in any app that supports the feature, and it only takes a minute or so to setup.

-Create a Keyboard Shortcut to Enter & Exit Full Screen App Mode
+Create a Keyboard Shortcut to Enter & Exit Full Screen App Mode on Mac

 - Open System Preferences and click on the”Keyboard” icon